bjeanes/bjeanes.github.io/_posts/2017-12-11-deploy-directory-to-branch.md

 ### Result

-Feel free to have a look at the [repository for this blog](https://github.com/covidence/covidence.github.io).
+Feel free to have a look at the [repository for the blog](https://github.com/covidence/covidence.github.io).
 The `master` branch contains the history of deployed changes and the `source` branch contains the history of source changes.